JerryWu0430/meeting-diagram/summary-agent/README.md

 1. **Start Voice Session**: Click "Start Voice Session" to begin
 2. **Grant Microphone Access**: Allow microphone access when prompted
 3. **Speak Naturally**: Share your meeting content, questions, or requests
+4. **View Live Transcription**: See your complete speech appear in real-time on the left panel
+5. **Get Live Summaries**: Watch AI-generated summaries update automatically on the right panel
-4. **Get AI Assistance**: Receive summaries, insights, and organized information
+6. **AI Assistance**: Receive intelligent insights and organized information as you speak

 ## How It Works